ameh-samson/lendsqr-fe-test/README.md

 ## License

 This `README.md` provides a comprehensive overview of the project setup, features, and how to get started with development, testing, and deployment.
-Let me know if you need further modifications!
+Also, you can access the project documentation [here](https://docs.google.com/document/d/1ZkHEcmqr9bYu7gIQ2hbTnwgDiMIYuSP-OcWE0JfbIpY/edit?usp=sharing) Let me know if you need further modifications!